Shakespeare-Yearbook

 - Nathalie Vienne-Guerrin (Université Paul Valéry Montpellier 3)

-Members of the German Shakespeare Society receive the Shakespeare Jahrbuch for free; in the book trade, it is available for 50 EUR.
+Members of the German Shakespeare Society receive the Shakespeare Jahrbuch free of charge; it can be purchased for 50 EUR on the book market.

-The Shakespeare Jahrbuch is listed in the European Reference Index for Humanities and Social Sciences (ERIH Plus).
+The Shakespeare Jahrbuch is listed on the European Reference Index for Humanities (ERIH Plus).

 Volumes

-The Shakespeare Jahrbuch usually contains German and English contributions related to a certain topic; see the current Call for Papers.
-Contributions on other topics can unfortunately only be accepted as exceptions or in a limited capacity.
+The Shakespeare Jahrbuch usually contains German and English contributions related to a certain theme; see the current Call for Papers.
+Contributions on other topics can unfortunately only be accepted as exceptions bzw. in a limited capacity.

 The contributions are reviewed and selected via double blind peer review.